The Jazz Studies faculty members are active artists and committed teachers. Their full biographies are available on the Jazz Studies website.

 Applicants are eligible for competitive scholarships, including some full tuition and fees scholarships, and about 18 teaching assistantships and fellowships.
 Nonresident students who receive a competitive UNT scholarship of $1,000 or more are eligible to pay in-state rates.

-Teaching assistants work with professors in classes on jazz records, improvisation and aural skills.
+Teaching assistants work with professors in classes on jazz recordings, improvisation and aural skills.
 Teaching fellows — with responsibility for grading — direct large ensembles and teach lessons.
 For some assignments, more than one student is appointed.
 Some students combine two roles in their position.
 Assignments are available in: